SpartanJ/eepp/docs/articles/uiintroduction.md

 features.
 Some of the main current differences are: eepp CSS properties don't support inheritance (except for
 [Custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties),
-and `*` is supported), eepp adds new properties mostly oriented to decoration related and layout control stuffs and CSS layout properties differ from the standard since we use a different layout model.
+and `*` is supported), eepp also adds new properties oriented to decoration related and layout control stuffs, and CSS layout properties differ from the standard since we use a different layout model.
 But you can learn how style the UI following the CSS standards and then reading about the specific eepp UI features.